hackkaliboi/Godirect2.0/PWA_CUSTOMIZATION_GUIDE.md

 3. **Device API Access**: Camera, location, and other device features
 4. **Performance Optimization**: Further optimization for app-like performance
 5. **Advanced Caching**: Intelligent caching strategies for PWA mode
+6. **Gesture Support**: Swipe gestures and other mobile interactions

-This PWA customization provides a distinct, app-like experience for installed users while maintaining the full website functionality for browser users.
+This refined PWA customization provides a distinct, app-like experience for installed users while maintaining the full website functionality for browser users, with automatic hiding of browser-specific UI elements.